How to use cracking Medium

 Color Material: Matsuda Acrylic Ultramarine, Cadmium Red Purple

-Also, thicker coats can create larger cracks.
+Moreover, thicker coats can create larger cracks.

-There are many more ways to apply this Cracking Medium not limited to painting, such as using a sponge or roller when applying the medium to create irregular thickness and cracks, creating a wood-grain-like texture, or creating antique-style picture frames.
+There are many more ways to apply this Cracking Medium not limited to painting, such as using a sponge or roller when applying the medium to create irregular thickness and cracks, creating a wood-grain-like texture or creating antique-style picture frames.

-Cracking is more likely to occur when painted with pigments that contain a lot of extender, so it may be interesting to experiment with different types of paints like Suihi pigments or cracking the gesso itself.
+Cracking is more likely to occur when painted with pigments that contain a lot of extenders, so it may be interesting to experiment with different types of paints like Suihi pigments or cracking the gesso itself.